It seemed like a good idea at the time.

 I’d even boast a little about how I’d made pan gravy from scratch, earning points with my new mother-in-law that boosted my confidence in my fledgling domestic abilities.

 But mostly, I’d say thank you.
-Because whether she knew it or not, that woman—that voice of reason—saved my first Thanksgiving, and probably my marriage.
+Because whether she knew it or not, that woman—that voice of reason—saved my first Thanksgiving.

 And I am forever grateful.